alxgomz/ansible-alfbm/README.md

  * RedHat like environments
  * Selenium install tasks for systemd enabled OS
  * Allow non-key based play of the book
+ * Attach real VNC server to be able to see what selenium actually doing headless